Trajan Langdon: National team career

 After graduating from Duke, with degrees in mathematics and history, Langdon played for the USA national basketball team at the 1998 FIBA World Championship, winning the bronze medal.

 Post-playing career

 After his playing days ended, Langdon was a scout for the San Antonio Spurs, from 2012 to 2015.
 On March 8, 2016, he was named the assistant general manager of the Brooklyn Nets.
 On May 19, 2019, Langdon was named the general manager of the New Orleans Pelicans.

+On May 31, 2024, Langdon was named President of Basketball Operations for the Detroit Pistons.